 2. Get them medical treatment.
 Set broken bones, dress wounds, and provide antibiotics for new strains of disease they are sure to be carrying.
 After living in the wild for three months, they are likely harboring various strains of bacteria and pathogens that should not be reintroduced into the general population.

 3. Remove any creatures that have come to know them as a host.
 Using bolt cutters, remove all small mammals currently using their hair as a habitat.
-This includes, but is not limited to, bats, badgers, opossum, chinchillas, ferrets, lemmings, and meerkats.
+This includes but is not limited to, bats, badgers, opossums, chinchillas, ferrets, lemmings, and meerkats.
 Any creatures misappropriated from local zoos should be returned once liberated from your child’s pelt.
-Reptiles should be turned loose into wetlands and bird’s nests should be carefully placed high in the branches of native trees.
+Reptiles should be turned loose into wetlands, and bird’s nests should be carefully placed high in the branches of native trees.

 5. Minimize rough edges.
 Clip talons, exfoliate callouses, and ebb budding horns with a microplaning tool.
 A simple haircut can be persuasive in the illusion of their not having spent most days of the summer at least partially naked urinating on trees while acquiring disturbingly large mosquito bites that you had to look up on WebMD.
 Lingering animal musks can be temporarily obscured with baby oil and a dab of vanilla extract behind the ears.